2015 Private Wealth Industry Outlook

 The private wealth industry remains keenly competitive as single family offices continue to evolve into more sophisticated institutional wealth management firms.
 Family offices are defining their long-term vision to create clarity in strategy and to move the business forward in an ever-evolving marketplace.

 In this Outlook, we discuss many of the internal and external factors that are driving this change.
-Download the 2015 Private Wealth Outlook and read the companion documents about the outlooks for mutual funds and alternative investments.
+Download

 2015 Private Wealth Outlook

-As private wealth managers adopt a more institutional structure, there is a renewed focus on processes, policies, and procedures that make up the organisation’s governance structure.
+As private wealth managers adopt a more institutional structure, there is a renewed focus on processes, policies, and procedures that make up the organization’s governance structure.
 This foundation builds on the family mission statement to:

 - Provide clarity of strategy and goals